spark2k06/PCXT_MiSTer/README.md

 # Mounting the disk image

 Beta 1.0 opens a new beta phase in which any user can participate and give feedback.
 Just copy the script "pcxt_uart_hdd.sh" to the scripts folder and "serdrive" to the core working folder, i.e. "./games/PCXT", these files are located in the SW folder of this project.
-Also, place in this same folder (./games/PCXT) a bootable image with the corresponding OS and under the name "hd.img".
+Also, place in this same folder (./games/PCXT) a bootable image with the corresponding OS and under the name "hdd.img".

 That's all that is needed, just launch the script and boot the core.